javmart/zero-to-qed/docs/src/17_verification.md

 ## Verified Optimization

 Interpreters become interesting when we transform programs.
+Compilers do this constantly: dead code elimination, loop unrolling, strength reduction.
+Each transformation promises to preserve meaning while improving performance.
+But how do we know the promise is kept?
 A constant folder simplifies expressions by evaluating constant subexpressions at compile time.
 Adding two literal numbers produces a literal.
 Conditionals with constant conditions eliminate the untaken branch.

 ```lean
 {{#include ../../src/ZeroToQED/Verification.lean:constfold}}